gcinfo-org/gcinfo.org/kb/aos-eadap/renewal.md

 <p class="blue-infobox">Don't staple documents, <strong>use <a href="https://amzn.to/3AtPzKZ" >binder clip</a> (smallest 0.6-inch clip) or <a href="https://amzn.to/3zp3n8h">paper clip</a>.</strong></p>

 ## Mailing Address
-Beginning March 26, 2010, applicants must submit Form I-765 to one of the USCIS Lockbox facilities (USCIS Phoenix Lockbox or USCIS Dallas Lockbox).
+Applicants must submit Form I-765 to one of the USCIS Lockbox facilities (USCIS Phoenix Lockbox or USCIS Dallas Lockbox).

 <p class="red-infobox">Cross check address on <a href="https://www.uscis.gov/i-765-addresses" >USCIS site</a> also.
-Look for "Pending employment-based Form I-485".
+Looks for "Pending employment-based Form I-485".
 Direct link to <a href="https://www.uscis.gov/forms/forms-information/uscis-phoenix-and-dallas-lockbox-facilities" >current list</a>.</p>

 <p class="red-infobox">If you are applying for stand-alone AP (i.e. without renewing EAD) the address is slightly different(Attn:NFB).
 Check <a href="https://www.uscis.gov/i-131-addresses" >USCIS site</a>.
 Look for "Pending employment-based Form I-485".</p>

+As per Table updated by USCIS on 03/30/2023

 #### USCIS Phoenix Lockbox

 Mail your application to the USCIS Phoenix Lockbox if you live in one of the following States:
-<p style="color:#006699">Alaska, Arizona, California, Colorado, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, North Dakota, Ohio, Oregon, South Dakota, Utah, Washington, Wisconsin, Wyoming, Guam, or the Commonwealth of Northern Mariana Islands.</p>
+<p style="color:#006699">Alaska, Arizona, California, Colorado, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, North Dakota, Ohio, Oregon, Pennsylvania, South Dakota, Utah,Washington, Wisconsin, Wyoming, Guam, or the Northern Mariana Islands.</p>

 <table class="styled-table1">
     <thead>